opencadc/doi/doi/README.md

 See <a href="https://github.com/opencadc/reg/tree/master/cadc-registry">cadc-registry</a>.

 ### doi.properties
-The doi.properties configures the DataCite service used to register new DOI's.
+The doi.properties configures the DataCite service used to register new DOIs.

 ```
 # VOSpace uri to the parent DOI folder.